 Mathematics is the science and study of numbers, structures, spaces, changes, and statistics.
 It is a creative and highly interconnected discipline developed over centuries.
-In maths, students learn to solve problems through abstraction and logical reasoning.
-Mathematics is an essential tool used in various fields, including science, engineering, medicine, and social sciences.
+In Maths, students learn to reason and solve problems.
+Mathematics is an essential tool used in various fields, including Science, Engineering, Medicine, and Social Sciences.

-At ALNS, our maths curriculum aims to develop students' mathematical confidence, resilience, and problem-solving abilities.
-We believe in providing a creative and ambitious mathematics curriculum rich in skills, designed to ignite curiosity and prepare students for the challenges ahead.
+At ALNS, our Maths curriculum aims to develop students' mathematical confidence, resilience, and problem-solving abilities.
+We believe in providing a creative and ambitious Mathematics curriculum rich in skills, designed to ignite curiosity and prepare students for the future.
 Through a universal language that underpins many areas of learning, we emphasise the importance of mathematics in practical contexts.

 how do we teach maths at alns?